percona/documentation/percona-xtradb-cluster/5.6/source/release-notes/Percona-XtraDB-Cluster-5.6.22-25.8.rst

  ``socat`` utility was not properly terminated after a timeout.
 Bug fixed :bug:`1409710`.

- When started (without bootstrap), the node would hang if it couldn't find primary node.
+ When started (without bootstrap), the node would hang if it couldn't find a primary node.
 Bug fixed :bug:`1413258`.

  10 seconds timeout in :ref:`xtrabackup_sst` script was not enough for the joiner to delete existing files before it started the socat receiver on systems with big ``datadir``.
 Bug fixed :bug:`1413879`.